St. Moritz: History

 Although it received some visitors during the summer, the origins of the winter resort only date back to September 1864, when St. Moritz hotel pioneer Caspar Badrutt made a wager with four British summer guests: they should return in winter and, if the village was not to their liking, then he would reimburse their travel costs.
 If they were to find St. Moritz attractive in winter, then he would invite them to stay as his guests for as long as they wished.
 This marked not only the start of winter tourism in St. Moritz but also the start of winter tourism in the whole of the Alps.
 The first tourist office in Switzerland was established the same year in the village.
 St. Moritz developed rapidly in the late nineteenth century; the first electric light in Switzerland was installed in 1878 at the Kulm Hotel, and the first curling tournament on the continent was held in 1880.
-The first European Ice-Skating Championships were held at St. Moritz in 1882 and first golf tournament in the Alps held in 1889.
+The first European Ice-Skating Championships were held at St. Moritz in 1882, and the first golf tournament in the Alps was held in 1889.
 The first bob run and bob race was held in 1890.
 By 1896, St. Moritz became the first village in the Alps to install electric trams and opened the Palace Hotel.
 A horse race was held on snow in 1906, and on the frozen lake the following year.
 The first ski school in Switzerland was established in St. Moritz in 1929.

 St. Moritz hosted the 1928 Winter Olympics—the stadium still stands today—and again in 1948.
 It has hosted over 20 FIBT World Championships, four FIS Alpine World Ski Championships (1934/1974/2003/2017) and over 40 Engadin Skimarathons since 1969.
 It has also hosted many other events since, including some unlikely ones on the frozen lake in the 1970s and 1980s such as a golf tournament, (1979), a snow polo tournament (held every year in January since 1985) and Cricket on Ice (1989).
 St. Moritz has also been the venue for many sailing and windsurfing world championships.

 Since the early 1980s St. Moritz is also promoted and known as Top of the World.
 The expression was registered as a trademark by the tourist office in 1987.